iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 - transaction
 ---

-# Performing an Alias Transaction
+# Create an Alias Transaction

-The State Controller of an Alias can perform a transaction so that the Alias transits to a new state.
-The transaction generates a new Alias Output which Alias ID is the original one of the Alias.
-Remember that the alias ID remains constant regardless the Alias Output that holds the funds and the state metadata.
-It is the Alias Output Id the one which changes and once "spent" it is pruned from the ledger.
+The State Controller of an Alias can perform transactions that change the Alias to a new state.
+The transaction generates a new Alias Output with the Alias ID of the original Alias.
+Remember that the Alias ID remains constant regardless of the Alias Output that holds the funds and the state metadata.
+The **Alias Output Id** changes, and once it is "spent", it is pruned from the ledger.

 ## Preparation

-In order to perform this transaction it is needed:
+To create this transaction, you will need the following:

 * A Shimmer Node.
-You can use the [Shimmer testnet nodes](https://api.testnet.shimmer.network).
+You can use the [Shimmer Testnet nodes](https://api.testnet.shimmer.network).

-* The Alias ID of your Alias, in hexadecimal format `0x6dd4...`
+* The Alias ID of your Alias, in hexadecimal format `0x6dd4...`.

-* The keys of the state controller of your Alias
+* The keys of the state controller of your Alias.

 ```typescript
 const client = new SingleNodeClient(API_ENDPOINT, { powProvider: new NeonPowProvider() });